Uniphar/devops-guidelines/service_models.md

-# DevOps Service Models
+# Platform Service Models

-## DevOps hosted
+## Platform hosted

-When projects adhere to the set of principles and technical stack that we use in the DevOps team, the project is fully owned by the DevOps team.
+When projects adhere to the set of principles and technical stack that we use in the Platform team, the project is fully owned by the Platform team.

 For VM projects, these are VMs that are fully automated and orchestrated and that have no external access enabled, thus no human intervention on any